MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 ### Consolidate responsibility

 Consolidating workload responsibility is about reducing the set of responsibilities that workload team has.
 It’s a strategic cost optimization effort that requires organizational awareness and collaboration outside the workload team.
-There are two principal options.
-You can use external shared or centralized resources and not manage that resource in the workload environment.
-You can also offload workload responsibilities to other teams in the organization and not manage the associated tasks or personnel.
+There are two principal ways to consolidate the workload team's responsibility.
+You can use external shared or centralized resources, choosing not to run that resource in the workload environment.
+You can also offload workload responsibilities to other teams in the organization and not bear the direct responsibility for those tasks or personnel.

 #### Use external centralized resources

-External centralized resources refer to shared resources that multiple workloads use.
+Using external centralized resources refer to shared resources outside the workload environment.
+For example, an organization might have a centralized gateway that serves multiple workloads.
 The goal is to minimize duplication and overhead.
 Instead of your workload having a dedicated resource, you use a shared resource to optimize costs.

 **Assess the workload resources.** Evaluate the current state of the workload and identify any areas where consolidation could be beneficial.

 **Find external opportunities.** Survey your organization to locate any pre-existing centralized resources.
 These resources could be potential solutions for your workload.
-For example, instead of setting up an independent security information and event management (SIEM) tool, you could use a centralized SIEM.
+For example, instead of setting up an independent security information and event management (SIEM) tool, you could use a shared SIEM.

 **Consider change control.** Familiarize yourself with the process of managing changes to the centralized resource.
 You should include the approval workflow, testing protocols, and deployment methods.
 Analyze potential challenges with reduced control over resource modifications.